-

 There are certain traits that some people have that make them a perfectionist.
 This could be linked towards people who identify themselves as introverts.
 This trait can lead to stress due to overworking and overpreparing content, which can lead to tiredness.

+Photo of a self-note Don’t Doubt Yourself by Marian Marganingsih from Getty Images on Canva.
 How does Self-Doubt relate to feeling like an imposter?

 Self-doubt is when someone doubts themselves and their skills.
 It involves doubting yourself based on negative experiences, situations and different aspects of life.